 #11 Content design

 The trend of user-generated content isn’t new.
 Blogging is actively developing, and there are more people who want to generate their own content on the internet.
 Services that allow users to generate and share this content are increasingly popular.
-A trend is brewing for the development of special mobile applications for creating video, photos, and text.
+A trend is brewing for the development of special mobile applications for creating videos, photos, and text.
 To keep your design fresh, look for elements (photos, icons, or text) that you can find and download from resources online — many are free.
-Or create new ones on your own.
+Or create new ones on your own using graphic design tools.

 For example, Instagram has created the Threads app, which allows users to exchange photo and video content as well as text messages.
 They’ve also started implementing Reels for editing short music videos.

-Now let’s talk about what’s new in web design in 2022.
-Some of the mobile design trends are also present in web design, for example dark themes, more animations, 3D art, gradients and rounded corners.
-Here you’ll learn about the web-specific design trends of 2022.
+Now let’s talk about what’s new in web design in 2023.
+Some of the mobile design trends are also present in web design, for example, dark themes, more animations, 3D art, gradients, and rounded corners.
+Here you’ll learn about the web-specific design trends of 2023.

 Glassmorphism is one of the freshest trends in web design.
 It combines transparency, movement, and slight blur that makes the visual elements look like they’re made of glass.
 This design is great for logos, illustrations, animated 3D shapes, and other elements of your website.

 #13 App-like design